Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * Email validation
     * When a user is registering for an account, the site ensures the correct email address has been entered by sending a verification email to the email address the user has supplied.
     * The account cannot be used until the user has verified that their email address is correct by following the link in the validation email.
+* Image validation
+    * A default image will display if there is no image added.
+    * A default image will display if the image link has broken.
+* Page validation
+    * A custom 404 error page will show if the user attempts to visit a page that doesn't exist.
+* Webhook validation
+    * Webhooks form a notification system for every secure action on your site.
+    * Webhooks return an event object, containing all the relevant information about the action, including the type of action, and the data associated with it.
+    * If the user leaves the page before the order is complete but the payment goes through, the billing details and shipping address will be sent with the payment, and can be accessed via the webhooks.

 [Back to the top](#testing)